nodejs/node/doc/api/single-executable-applications.md

-Note: When generating cross-platform SEAs (e.g., generating an SEA on platform A for platform B), `useCodeCache` and `useSnapshot` must be set to false to avoid generating 'broken' executables.
-The generated executable might crash on startup if these settings are not configured properly.
+Note: When generating cross-platform SEAs (e.g., generating an SEA on platform A for platform B), `useCodeCache` and `useSnapshot` must be set to false to avoid generating incompatible executables.
+Since code cache and snapshots can only be loaded on the same platform where they are compiled, the generated executable might crash on startup when trying to load code cache or snapshots built on a different platform.

 ### Assets